-If you are familiar with the General Medical Council’s Good Medical Practice document, this section should not pose a significant issue for you.
+If you're familiar with the General Medical Council’s Good medical practice document, this section should not pose a significant issue for you.

 Some universities do not look at SJT results and others will exclude anyone who gets a Band 4.
 Among these are:

 Universities have slightly varying perceptions of a ‘good score’ based on each year’s applicants.

 A good UCAT score is generally above 2760, which means your average score for each subsection will be 690.